-For numerous people, drinking alcohol isn’t an “all or nothing” activity.
-Many who enjoy partaking aren’t alcoholics.
-There is a wide berth between the occasional social drinker and someone who is alcohol-dependent.
+Drinking alcohol isn’t an “all or nothing” activity.
+Many who enjoy booze aren’t “alcoholics.”
+There is a vast difference between the occasional social drinker and someone who is alcohol-dependent.
 But regardless of where you fall on the spectrum, mindful drinking can significantly improve the quality of your life.

-Let’s take a look at the concept of “mindful drinking,” along with some other related approaches.
+This article will explain the concept of “mindful drinking,” along with some other related approaches.
 It will provide insight as to whether the practice may be suitable for you, and how you can become a mindful drinker.

 The Mindful Drinking Movement

 The mindful drinking movement has really grown over the past few years.
 According to a 2019 Nielsen study, US millennials are vehemently behind the mindful drinking movement—66 percent reveal they are striving for reduced consumption of alcohol.
-This was well above the average 47 percent among the 21 and older population as a whole.
+This was well above the average 47 percent among the 21 and older population overall.1

 Clearly, reducing one’s alcohol consumption, and doing it mindfully, is a major trend.